Stories of Hope

 • Family life becomes tedious and reactive.
 Joy has disappeared.

-• It’s not much fun being angry and upset all the time.
-You may have even forgotten what it is like to enjoy life.
+• It’s not much fun to be angry and upset all the time.
+You may even have forgotten what it is like to enjoy life.

 The price of pain